Reach the Demographic of the Future: The Spanish-Speaking Market

 Why a legal directory targeting this emerging market?

-Consider the insights garnered in a new FindLaw report, “No More Guessing: What Motivates Spanish-Speaking Consumers to Hire an Attorney.”
+Consider the insights garnered in a recent FindLaw report, “No More Guessing: What Motivates Spanish-Speaking Consumers to Hire an Attorney.”
 (This report is available free of charge.)
 “No More Guessing” cites a couple of particularly notable behaviors of Spanish-language legal consumers:

 - Spanish-speaking legal consumers have higher direct-to-search tendencies when looking for legal help.
 According to the FindLaw 2017 U.S. Consumer Legal Needs Survey, only 14 percent of Spanish-speaking legal consumers said they planned to handle their situation on their own.
 That’s less than half the rate of all legal consumers.